simon-lang/mars-rover-image-viewer/readme.md

 - Bootstrap as a CSS Framework
 - Angular JS for a JS Framework
 - Express for the HTTP Server and node-fetch for accessing the NASA API
+- Mocha, Chai, Sinon for testing, assertions and spies
+- Coffeelint for linting
+- Make for providing a simple API for installing, testing, running

 ## TODO